 A good way to start with finding the best life insurance in Germany is to begin here.

-The first step is to decide when the protection given by the life insurance in Germany will start.
+The first step is to decide when the protection given by the life insurance will start.

 It can only be the first of the month.
 Also the starting date cannot be more than 6 months on the future.